 About the Author:

-William J. Miller is the author or editor of nine books on the Civil War including Mapping for Stonewall: The Civil War Service of Jed Hotchkiss and Great Maps of the Civil War.
-He is a former editor of Civil War Magazine, has published more than 100 articles on the conflict, and frequently leads battlefield tours.
+William J. Miller has written extensively about the Civil War in Virginia, including Decision at Tom’s Brook: George Custer, Thomas Rosser and the Joy of the Fight, Mapping for Stonewall: the Civil War Service of Jed Hotchkiss, and Great Maps of the Civil War.
+He is a former editor of Civil War Magazine, has published more than 100 articles on the conflict, and frequently leads battlefield tours (see Tour Shenandoah Battlefields website here.)